Britain's FTSE bounces off lows after mining sector turnaround

 Oil stocks were some of the most heavyweight fallers,

-trimming 5 points off the index as the poor China data also sent
+trimming five points off the index as the poor China data also

 percent after its interim results marginally missed analysts'